Nodewerx/game-dev-quotes/readme.txt

 == Description ==

 Easily style posts from game companies in a way that resembles their forum posts using shortcodes.
 For example: Blizzards 'blue posts'.
 The Shortcodes are listed below.
 If you would like to see a style added please don’t hesitate to contact me and I’ll try to add them in the next releases.

+The icon in the tinyMCE editor is a pair of green quotes("").

 Syntax for shortcodes are: '[bluepost name="name"] content [/bluepost]’.